YXGuan/disinfection_robot/README.md

 ### Goal
 -  allow the robot to disinfect by 1. remote control through wifi/ bluetooth 2. autonomous

-### Go to Issues and see what are some problems you could solve
+### Go to Issues and see what some problems you could work on
-### Dend me an e-mail if you have any question / critiques / good ideas --> guany27@mcmaster.ca or book a [chat](https://calendly.com/gyx/30min)
+### Dend me an e-mail if you have any question / critiques / ideas --> guany27@mcmaster.ca or book a [chat](https://calendly.com/gyx/30min)

 ------------------------------